redxdev/hvzapi-docs/Profile-REST-Endpoints.md

 ## Use

-Retrieve a player's profile info
+Retrieve your profile info.

+_Note: it is only possible to access other player's profiles, as they contain private information._

 ## Parameters